Brackets

 sin (a + b)

 all is clear.
-If you write no brackets, it becomes something very different, because
+If you write no parentheses, it becomes something very different, because

 sin a + b = sin (a) + b